- Medicare Part B covers medical expenses like doctor’s visits, diagnostic tests, and other outpatient care.

 - General enrollment.
 For those who miss initial enrollment, there’s still time to sign up for Medicare from January 1 through March 31 each year.
 However, you may be charged with an ongoing late-enrollment penalty if you choose this option.
 During this period, you can also change or drop your existing Medicare plan or add a Medigap plan.

-- Annual open enrollment.
+- Open enrollment.
 You can change your current plan any time from October 15 through December 7 annually.

 - Enrollment for Medicare add-ons.
 From April 1 through June 30 you may add Medicare Part D prescription drug coverage to your current Medicare coverage.